mikestantonmusic/SpeechBridge/MOBILE_SETUP_INSTRUCTIONS.md

 ## Troubleshooting

 ### If Commands Don't Work:
-- Make sure you're in the correct folder: `cd mobile/chinese-vocab-test`
+- Make sure you're in the correct folder: `cd mobile`
 - Try: `npm cache clean --force` then reinstall
 - Use Replit's built-in package installer instead

+### If You Don't See EAS Dropdown Menus:
+- This is completely normal - not all Replit workspaces have these dropdown options
+- Just use Method 1 (command line) instead - it works exactly the same way
+- The dropdown menus are just shortcuts for the command line tools

 ### If Phone Can't Connect:
 - Make sure phone and computer are on same WiFi